LankeyBoard/RulesGraph/generalRules.md

 slug: GEAR

+## Basic Supplies

+slug: BASIC-SUPPLIES

 ruleType: RULE\
+Your pack contains everyday essentials like rope, a bedroll, and flint & tinder—enough to handle routine travel needs.

-## Supplies
+## Gear Slots

+slug: GEAR-SLOTS

+ruleType: RULE\
+You have 7 + half your level (rounded down) Gear Slots.
+These can be used in two ways:

+### Quick Retrieval

-slug: SUPPLIES
+slug: QUICK-RETRIEVAL

-While traveling, it's assumed your pack has all the items you need to get through a normal day.
-This might include a bed roll, some rope, flint and tinder, etc. For more uncommon gear, if you haven't already established that you have the item, you can Test your Luck.
-The pass/fail are determined by the GMs judgment of the likelihood of you having the item.
-A mixed result might mean an item that is similar enough to be used in this instance, like a bed sheet instead of rope, or inferior to what you want, a small hatchet instead of a wood splitting ax.
+ruleType: RULE\
+Spend 2 Gear Slots to attempt a Luck Test and see if you have a needed item.
+The GM determines the likelihood using the table below.
+If successful, you have the item until your next Rest & Recovery (R&R).

+label: Likelihood

-- Likely - Pass (10), Fail (5)
+- Likely 10/5
-- Unlikely - Pass (15), Fail (10)
+- Unlikely 15/10
-- Very Unlikely - Pass (18), Fail (13)
+- Very Unlikely 18/13

+label: Results

+- Pass → You have the item.
+- Mixed → You have something similar.
+- Fail → You don’t have anything useful.

-## Notable Items
+### Notable Items

 slug: NOTABLE-ITEMS

 ruleType: RULE\
-A notable item is an item that is valuable and worth keeping track of.
-Some items will be obviously notable, like The Great Sword of the Duck Lord, but some items will depend on your GM.
-If you are playing a very resource limited, survival focused game, maybe your arrows are notable items, but if you're playing a heroic fantasy story, then maybe they aren't.
-This should be covered by your GM as part of the Intro session.
+Notable or valuable items take up 1 Gear Slot each, unless particularly bulky, in which case they take more.

 ## Currency